 Social housing provides accommodation to some of the most vulnerable people in society, with 43 percent of tenants having a long-term disability.
-This can be a mobility disability, sight or hearing loss, learning difficulties, or a combination of a few.

 People with a disability may not be as safe in their homes as other tenants, especially in life-threatening conditions – such as a fire.
 They may be unable detect a traditional fire alarm, or are unable to escape unassisted.
 It is therefore crucial that fire safety products and procedures are carefully planned and specific to the disabled tenant’s needs.
 This will ensure they have the best protection possible.

 Under the Equality Act (2010) and the Regulatory Reform Order (2005), social housing providers have a responsibility to ensure disabled tenants are not placed under unfair disadvantage, and can safely leave the building in the event of a fire.
 In compliance with this legislation, the primary process is to undertake a thorough risk assessment.

 A disabled tenant may live in an adapted property or possess a host of technological devices, so it is important to consider these during the assessment.
 Work closely with the tenant, acknowledging their specific needs and requirements.
 This may involve conducting an interview, having a consultation call, or involving other accountable personnel such as an occupational therapist.
 It is essential to identify and evaluate all the risks, and so create a suitable and sufficient risk assessment around these.

 Following the Social Housing White Paper in 2021 and the Government’s published response to the consultation on Personal Emergency Evacuation Plans (PEEPs) in high-rise residential buildings concluding that it will not make any legislative requirements for disabled or vulnerable people to be provided with PEEPs, connected technology provides an alternative solution for keeping residents safe.